viersss/for-her/README.md

 # for her

-code from vr to klaten gurl &amp; tersayang.
+code from vr to klaten gurl yang tersayang.